froont/polar-embed/README.md

 **Other form fields**

 - `image`(`<input type="file" name="image">`) - contains user file
-- `variable` - name of variable (if uploaded through for input directly variable input)
+- `variable` - name of variable (if uploaded directly thorugh variable input field)
 - `type` - type of file that is being uploaded (`image`, `audio`, `any`).
 The type depends on input type used for file selection

 Request example